Anushlinux/ritual/README.md

-# Imprint
+# Ritual

-Imprint is a local desktop automation app built with Tauri, React, TypeScript, and Rust.
+Ritual is a local desktop automation app built with Tauri, React, TypeScript, and Rust.
 It uses Claude through the Anthropic API to understand your requests, call local tools, and help operate your computer.

 ## Get Started With Claude Code